 Identify, prioritize and remedy complete streets gaps and lack of connectivity/safety within your road network by, for example, bike/pedestrian plan, adding a bike route/lane, truck route, sidewalk or mid-block alley.

-• Engaging community members is essential in identifying gaps and in helping make a place more welcoming and livable with pedestrian-friendly street changes.
-A walking audit (a simple, lightly structured amble of 60-90-minutes with a group of 5-35 people) unlocks many insights and inspires problem-solving that is both creative and grounded in real life.
+Engaging community members is essential in identifying gaps and in helping make a place more welcoming and livable with pedestrian-friendly street changes.
+A walk audit (a simple, lightly structured amble of 60-90-minutes with a group of 5-35 people) unlocks many insights and inspires problem-solving that is both creative and grounded in real life.

-• The Dakota County Office of Planning did a gap analysis for the county in 2009, and scored each gap using the following categories: housing density-40 points, employment density-10, shopping density-10, distance to schools-10, density of households in poverty-5, traffic volume-5, average speed-5, number of lanes-5, connectivity (density of intersections)-5, transit access-5.
+The Dakota County Office of Planning conducted a gap analysis for the county in 2009, and scored each gap using the following categories: housing density-40 points, employment density-10, shopping density-10, distance to schools-10, density of households in poverty-5, traffic volume-5, average speed-5, number of lanes-5, connectivity (density of intersections)-5, transit access-5.

-1 star Hold a walkability/bikeability workshop; remedy at least one complete street gap, including using alleys; identify an American Disabilities Act (ADA) Coordinator.
+Hold a walkability/bikeability workshop; remedy at least one complete street gap, including using alleys; identify an American Disabilities Act (ADA) Coordinator.
 Report green alley projects under BPA 17.5.

-2 star Complete a bicycle/pedestrian plan; inspect, evaluate, inventory and map your roadway network for complete streets insufficiencies and develop a prioritized transition plan and timeline for remedying the insufficiencies and gaps; ADA Coordinator completes the training certification program within last 3 years; adopt a policy goal that all new street construction and repairs require sidewalks to be installed.
+Complete a bicycle/pedestrian plan; inspect, evaluate, inventory and map your roadway network for complete streets insufficiencies and develop a prioritized transition plan and timeline for remedying the insufficiencies and gaps; ADA Coordinator completes the training certification program within last 3 years; adopt a policy goal that all new street construction and repairs require sidewalks to be installed.
 Pay particular attention to multimodal conflict areas and transit connections to serve users and destinations.

-3 star Routinely budget complete streets improvements through roadway & bridge capital improvement & maintenance projects; show project cost-savings through innovative/collaborative efforts with other jurisdictions/stakeholders; address street corridor issues by infill, adding bridge liner (retail on a bridge to be rebuilt in a walkable corridor), etc.
+Routinely budget complete streets improvements through roadway & bridge capital improvement & maintenance projects; show project cost-savings through innovative/collaborative efforts with other jurisdictions/stakeholders; address street corridor issues by infill, adding bridge liner (retail on a bridge to be rebuilt in a walkable corridor), etc.

 Who's doing it